rhit-naviaujp/FOCUS/README.md

 ### Quick Start

 We provide an inference demo here if you want to try out the our model.
-You should download the weights from our Model Zoo first and run the following command.
+You should download the weights from our Model Zoo (coming soon) first and run the following command.
 Make sure that you use the config file conrresbonding to the download weights.

 ```
 python demo/demo.py --config-file path/to/your/config \